vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 * Around 5:57 PM: I exited the train at North Berkeley BART.

 * Around 6:05 PM: I was back home.

+## Sunday September 6

+### Morning trip to Walgreens

+I went to the Walgreens at Gilman Street.
+I entered the store around 10:12 AM and checked out at 10:21 AM.